Chapel-en-le-Frith: Education

-TV
+In popular culture

 Scenes from the BBC Television series The Village and The Secret of Crickley Hall were filmed in and around Chapel; Bowden Hall featured in both series.
 In 2015 Halfords made their Christmas advert around Rowton Grange Road in Chapel-en-le-Frith.

+Local media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and the local relay transmitters.

+The town's local radio stations are BBC Radio Manchester on 95.1 FM and Greatest Hits Radio Derbyshire (previously Imagine FM and High Peak Radio) on 106.6 FM.

+Chapel-en-le-Frith is served by the local newspaper Buxton Advertiser.

 Landmarks of the parish

+A square of cobbles adjacent to the stocks marks the spot where Will Scarlet, the legendary companion of Robin Hood, is said to have died on 14 December 1283.
 The 18th-century town stocks, for the punishment of petty crimes, still stand on the side of Chapel-en-le-Frith Market Place.
-A square of cobbles adjacent to the stocks marks the spot where Will Scarlet, the legendary companion of Robin Hood, is said to have died on 14 December 1283.
+Chapel-en-le-Frith Town Hall in Market Street was completed in 1851.

 Ford Hall in the east of the parish, northeast of Slacke Hall and Bowden Hall, was the home of the Reverend William Bagshaw, the 'Apostle of the Peak', after he was ejected from the vicarage of Chinley on the Act of Uniformity in 1662.

 Also in the east of the parish, next to a lake alongside the A623 and not nationally listed for its architecture, is the modest Bennetston Hall, which is being renovated as a hotel.
 Nearby are the site of Peaslow's Cross, and Rushup Hall, a modest but ornate 19th-century private house.

 Stodhart Lodge, a care home, is north of the town centre on Hayfield Road, the old road to Chapel Milton and the rest of the neighbouring parish of Chinley.
 It has a later 19th-century extension in the neo-gothic architectural style with a datestone inscribed "JB 1869".

 Along the B5470 road west of the town are the linear settlements of Bridgefields, Cockyard and Tunstead Milton.
 Ollerenshaw Hall dates from c.1800 and stands below Eccles Pike.